singh-inder/social-media-udemy-course/readme.md

 ## Important changes inside signup page.

 - I've removed all the states for username input field on signup page.

-- Now, we're using vanilla js alongwith useRef hooks inside signup page for making updates to username field.
+Now, we're using vanilla js alongwith useRef hooks inside signup page for making updates to username field.
 The changes made are inside pages/signup.js

+- Debounce added for api requests made for username input.
+Also added for components/Layout/Search.js

 ---